The Burden of Cancer

 - Scotto J, Fears TR, Fraumeni JF Jr: Solar radiation.
 In: Schottenfeld D, Fraumeni JF Jr, eds.: Cancer Epidemiology and Prevention.
 2nd ed.
 New York, NY: Oxford University Press, 1996, pp 355-72.

-- National Research Council (U.S.), Committee to Assess Health Risks from Exposure to Low Levels of Ionizing Radiation.: Health Risks From Exposure to Low Levels of Ionizing Radiation: BEIR VII Phase 2.
+- National Research Council (U.S.), Committee to Assess Health Risks from Exposure to Low Levels of Ionizing Radiation: Health Risks From Exposure to Low Levels of Ionizing Radiation: BEIR VII Phase 2.
 Washington, DC: National Academies Press, 2006.
 Also available online.
-Last accessed September 26, 2013.
+Last accessed June 5, 2014.

-- National Council on Radiation Protection and Measurements.: Ionizing Radiation Exposure of the Population of the United States.
+- National Council on Radiation Protection and Measurements: Ionizing Radiation Exposure of the Population of the United States.
 Bethesda, Md: National Council on Radiation Protection and Measurements, 2009.
 Also available online.
-Last accessed September 26, 2013.
+Last accessed June 5, 2014.

 - Mettler FA Jr, Thomadsen BR, Bhargavan M, et al.: Medical radiation exposure in the U.S. in 2006: preliminary results.
 Health Phys 95 (5): 502-7, 2008.
 [PUBMED Abstract]